akikoogawa7/RHS-Neural-Network/README.md

 - Batch runs were logged via `tensorboard`.
 - Accuracy score was used from `torchmetrics`.
 ### Outcome
-Highest accuracy score so far for the training set is 62.5% with `lr = 0.001`, `epochs = 1000`, `kernal_size = 5`.
-However validation set accuracy is 21.9% which means the model has overfit the training data too well.
+Highest accuracy score so far for the training set is 57.4% with `lr = 0.001`, `epochs = 1000`, `kernal_size = 5`.
+However validation set accuracy is 53.6% which means the model has overfit the training data too well.
 This might be due to the small training set which only contains 168 images.
 ### Next Steps
 - Apply more image augmentation
 - Decrease learning rate
 - Train with more images / larger dataset
-- Adjust dropout probability from 0.5
+- Adjust dropout probability